 Kasia is currently head of policy and advocacy at Concord Europe, prior to this she led advocacy work for a Brussels based NGO where she focused on institutional outreach and building strategic alliances.
 She has a deep knowledge of EU institutions and processes.
 During her career, she has designed and coordinated several successful public affairs campaigns.
 Before engaging with NGOs she worked as a corporate lawyer and in the public sector.
 She holds law and economics degrees from Poland and the USA and a diploma in political psychology from Hungary.

-Kasia will be teaching a course titled Design Thinking for the 3rd sector.
-This course will allow students to develop multidisciplinary skills applying the design thinking methodology during the analysis and problem solving of case studies from the non-profit sector.
+Kasia taught a course titled Design Thinking for the 3rd sector.
+This course allowed students to develop multidisciplinary skills applying the design thinking methodology during the analysis and problem solving of case studies from the non-profit sector.
 The design thinking approach is an explicit, human-centric approach which uses creativity to solve complex, unstructured problems, validated by real-world learning.
 Therefore design thinking tools are well qualified to improve the organisational and societal outcomes of many NGOs.
-During this course the students will look at how NGOs can use design thinking as a strategic tool to deliver more effective solutions, what are the key dimensions of using such a tool and how does it compare with traditional problem-solving approaches.
+During this course the students looked at how NGOs can use design thinking as a strategic tool to deliver more effective solutions, what are the key dimensions of using such a tool and how does it compare with traditional problem-solving approaches.

 An Introduction to Spatial Economics